oldenboom/particles.js/README.md

 When set to `strict` every particle will start in the top-left corner of the cell it is bound to.
 This visualizes the cell-raster at the start.
 When set to `loose` particles will start at a random location within the cell it is bound to.

 When set to strict, set particles.raster.lock to false, otherwise the effect will look rather unnerving.
-This could be enhanced but is out of scope of the current implementation.
+This functionality could be enhanced but that's out of scope of the current implementation.

 **particles.raster.lock**